chenchongbiao/arm-reference-solutions-build-scripts/docs/totalcompute/tc2/tc2_sw_stack.rst

  #.
 Software rendering: This profile has support for Android UI and boots Android to home screen.
 It uses SwiftShader to achieve this.
 Swiftshader is a CPU base implementation of the Vulkan graphics API by Google.

  #.
 Hardware rendering: This profile also has support for Android UI and boots Android to home screen.
-The Mali Titan GPU model used for rendering.
+The Mali TTIx GPU model used for rendering.

 Microdroid
 ++++++++++